Click on the image to view report

 Today, the Alamo Laison Squadron strives to maintain a collection Taylorcraft L-2, Aeronca L-3, Piper L-4, Stinson L-5, and Interstate L-6 flying examples.
 Some of these aircraft are owned by individual squadron members who base the aircraft on the field.

 The organization is a fully qualified 501c3 corporation which derives its funding from member dues and payments for flying time, contributions from organizers of the events supported and contributions from the general public, old airplane buffs, and visitors to Cannon Field.
 The contributions, which are all tax deductible, have come in many forms... as flyable aircraft, restorable aircraft, parts and cash.

 The ALS appears at Airshows, Parades, Fairs, and other population gatherings to further our mission of keeping the memory alive of those forgotten heroes, the "Liaison Pilots."
 The Texas Historic Commission has designated the Alamo Liaison Squadron as a bona fide flying historical museum.
 The group seeks to perpetuate in the memory and hearts of the American people the spirit in which these airplanes were flown for the defense of the nation.

-If you would like to support the Alamo Liaison Squadron, we encourage you to do so using the PayPal link below:
+If you would like to support the activities of Alamo Liaison Squadron, we encourage you to do so using the PayPal link below:

 Copyright © Alamo Liaison Squadron.